klokane/loxy/README.md

     s:connect(function(arg) print(arg) end)
     s:connect(function(arg) print(arg + 1) end)

-and now by calling `signal:emit()` you will invoke all connected callbacks and send param `1` to them
+and now by calling `signal:emit()` you will invoke all connected callbacks and you can send some paramters to registered callbacks

     s:emit(1)

-There is additionaly syntax sugar for emitting via Lua `__call` metamethod
+There is additional syntax sugar for emitting via Lua `__call` metamethod

     s(1) -- it is equal to call s:emit(1)